B59-CloudDevOps/git/README.md

     *   Git and Linux are like oceans, infinite things are there to learn.
 Both of them are created by the same person,Linux Torvolds.

     * GIT Has Branch Protection Rules Enabled to ensure you cannot push your changes directly to the MAIN Branch and always changes has to go through Pull Request only.
 ```

+> What are the alternative products of GitHub ?
+    `BitBucket, GitLab`